FENECON Home 10 assembly and operating instructions

 Communication output for parallel connection of several battery towers |

 3.5.
-Technical data - FENECON Home 10 - Extension box (optional)
+Technical data — FENECON Home 10-Extension box (optional)

-Naming | Value/Size |
+Naming | Value/dimension |

 ---|---|

-Operating voltage DC |
+DC operating voltage |

-117.6 - 500 V |
+117.6 to 500 V |

 Max.
 Current (battery) |